 I was fortunate to have my work recognized by the United States House of Representatives, President George W. Bush, the United States Department of Education, America’s Promise Alliance, Coca-Cola, Best Buy, Prudential Financial, State Farm, Apple Orthodontics, and the Dallas Mavericks, among other groups.

 Because of my work with Young People Who Care, in 2008 I was selected to lead The State Farm Youth Advisory Board (SFYAB).
 The SFYAB was an innovative philanthropic initiative that allocated $5 million annually to a board of college students to lead a national grantmaking program.
 As a group, we evaluated funding requests and issued grants to deserving nonprofits across North America.

-I went on to sell this company by the age of 23.
+I went on to sell one of my companies by the age of 23.
 Since then, I've spent most of my time volunteering, mentoring college students, advising other entrepreneurs, and consulting a variety of companies.
 One of my current focuses is leading community engagement and special projects for the SMU Simmons School of Education and Human Development.
 I work with the school's amazing faculty to develop programs that serve disadvantaged populations in DFW and beyond.

 I also serve as a volunteer board member for the Better Together Foundation, a DFW-based, young adult-led nonprofit that is dedicated to the personal and professional development of young adults.
 I had the privilege of co-authoring a book, Better Together: How 30 Days of Service Changed My Life, a practical guide about how anybody can positively impact their community and make a difference.
 The book aims to inspire others, especially young people, to serve.